 2Ciels Luxury Boutique Hotel & Spa Review

 I’ve stayed at 2Ciels Luxury Boutique Hotel & Spa twice, and the experiences were quite different.
 Below, I share an honest overview, including room tips and, of course, whether the rooftop is a real reason to book this hotel.
-If you love the idea of a Moroccan rooftop sunset above you, or a rooftop and rose infinity pool day, I hope this review helps you decide whether 2Ciels is the right fit for your Marrakesh stay.
+If you love the idea of a Moroccan rooftop sunset from an infinity pool, I hope this review helps you decide whether 2Ciels is the right fit for your Marrakesh stay.

 ⭐ Quick verdict